davidneedsmorecoffee/pandas-challenge/README.md

 # Analysis of student testing results using Pandas

 Pandas script was written to analyze two sample sets of data (schoos_complete.csv, students_complete.csv).
-The data set contains student's math and reading scores, as well as various information on the schools they attend.
+The data set contains students math and reading scores, as well as various information on the schools they attend, e.g., school size, school budget, total number of students, etc.

 Pandas was used to aggregate the data.
 Different trends in school performance were identified as the result of this analysis.